'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

 Democrats were, of course, also harsh in their reaction to the president.

-Senate Select Committee on Intelligence Vice Chairman Mark Warner, D-Va., said that, "For the President of the United States to stand next to Vladimir Putin — who personally ordered one of the largest state-sponsored cyber-attacks in our history — and side with Putin over America's military and intelligence leaders is a breach of his duty to defend our country against its adversaries."
+Senate Select Committee on Intelligence Vice Chairman Mark Warner, D-Va., said, "For the President of the United States to stand next to Vladimir Putin — who personally ordered one of the largest state-sponsored cyber-attacks in our history — and side with Putin over America's military and intelligence leaders is a breach of his duty to defend our country against its adversaries."

+Warner concluded his statement by asking.
 "If the President cannot defend the United States and its interests in public, how can we trust him to stand up for our country in private?"
-Warner concluded his statement by asking.

-In a press conference, Senate Minority Leader Chuck Schumer, D-N.Y., suggested that Trump's bending to Putin was because the Russian government has some sort of compromising information on the U.S. president — something Putin was asked about by American journalists on Monday but dismissed without answering.
+In a news conference, Senate Minority Leader Chuck Schumer, D-N.Y., suggested that Trump's bending to Putin was because the Russian government has some sort of compromising information on the U.S. president — something Putin was asked about by American journalists on Monday but dismissed without answering.
+Later in an interview with Fox News's Chris Wallace, Putin said he didn't have anything on Trump.

-"He took the word of the KGB over the men and women the CIA," Schumer said.
+"He took the word of the KGB over the men and women of the CIA," Schumer said.
 "The President put what's best for him over what's best for the security and well-being of the United States."

-Schumer said the power to check the president's relationship with Russia lies in the hands of congressional Republicans, because they control both houses of Congress.
-He said he wanted his Republicans colleagues to ratchet up sanctions on Russia, demand that Trump's national security team testify before Congress about the content of the Helsinki summit, end their attacks on the DOJ and special counsel Robert Mueller, and demand the extraditions of the Russians named in Friday's indictments.
+Schumer said the power to check the president's relationship with Russia lies in the hands of congressional Republicans because they control both houses of Congress.
+He said he wanted his Republicans colleagues to ratchet up sanctions on Russia, demand that Trump's national security team testify before Congress about the content of the Helsinki summit, end their attacks on the DOJ and Mueller, and demand the extraditions of the Russians named in Friday's indictments.

 House Minority Leader Nancy Pelosi, D-Calif., also suggested the Russian government may have some sort of damaging information, or "kompromat," on Trump.